 Since then, I’ve learned a little about photography and improved some (I hope), but I’m still just a mom who cooks and sometimes, I get tired of writing elaborate descriptions of recipes, because, really… who reads those anyway?

-Rather attempting to write a fancy description about how delicious, delectable, perfectly balanced and ______ (insert other over-used food work here) this recipe is, I’ll let its simplicity speak for itself.
+Rather than attempting to write a fancy description about how delicious, delectable, perfectly balanced, and ______ (insert other over-used food word here) this recipe is, I’ll let its simplicity speak for itself.

 Sausage & sweet potato hash isn’t fancy, and I wouldn’t serve it at a dinner party (unless it was a dinner party centered on watching sports), but it is a quick meal option that my children absolutely love and that is super simple to make.

 Yield 4 servings

 - Peel the sweet potatoes and cut them into large chunks.